 Roughly 35,000 people in South Carolina sustain a head injury each year.
-Though a majority of these people make a full recovery, others are left with permanent effects to their thinking, emotions, and speech.
+Though a majority of these people make a full recovery, an experienced South Carolina personal injury lawyer mentions that others are left with permanent effects to their thinking, emotions, and speech.
 In my countless meetings with brain injury survivors and their families, they almost say it is as if one person existed before the injury, and another person existed after.
 The adjustment to a new life, thought processes, or even personality, can be extremely challenging and costly.

 We are here to guide people with TBIs toward justice while ensuring that all costs - past, present, and future - associated with the head injury are covered by the at-fault party's insurance company.
 I accept brain injury cases in Myrtle Beach, Florence, and across our state, and am glad to answer any legal questions you have about TBIs.